mmwithiga/DynamicCityscape/README.md

 ---

 ## **License**

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project, provided that you include a copy of the license and credit the original authors.
+You are free to use, modify, and distribute this software, provided that the original license is included.

-For more details, see the LICENSE file included in the repository.

----